 Are you a council tenant, or were you living in your home when the council transferred it to another landlord?

 If yes, now might be the ideal time to think about buying your home.

 That’s because the top discount under the Right to Buy in England has been increased.
-You could now get a maximum discount of up to £75,000, or £100,000 if you live in London.
+You could now get a maximum discount of up to £77,000, or £102,700 if you live in London.
 Under plans announced by Government, this amount will now increase every April in line with inflation.

 Why you might like to buy

 Remember, buying your home is a big decision and a commitment that shouldn’t be taken lightly.
 The responsibilities, costs and financial commitments that ownership brings need to be thought about carefully, so you should always get impartial financial and legal advice before buying.